Code-Institute-Submissions/houseplant-heroes/testing.md

 - Hero Image Content

   - Confirm that username is inserted in to heading.
-  - Confirmed on click that the chevron takes user's to their list.
+  - Confirmed on click that the chevron takes user to their list.

 - User's Plants list